 • Contact the Department of Rehabilitation Sciences to determine compatibility of educational goals with the program.

 • Go here for a list of faculty and their interests and research activities.

 • To see if a potential advisor has the authority to chair a doctoral committee (level 4), click on their name here.

 • Contact potential advisors.

-To be considered for admission to the Ph.D. program after identifying a potential advisor, an applicant must:
+To be considered for admission to the Ph.D. program after identifying a potential advisor, an applicant must meet the following requirements:

 - Have a minimum 3.0 cumulative GPA in graded graduate coursework.
 The College of Allied Health does not recognize academic forgiveness nor reprieve policies.
 All attempts of a course are included in the calculation of GPAs;

-- Have completed 34 credit hours of graduate coursework;
+- Have completed at least 34 credit hours of graduate coursework;

 - A master's degree is preferred.
 If the applicant has earned a master's degree, it need not be in Allied Health Sciences.
 Each student's Advisory Committee reserves the right to determine the appropriateness of any graduate work previously completed by a student and may limit transfer credit.
 A maximum of 30 hours of master's degree work may be applied to the 90 hours required for the Ph.D. degree;